martinekj/image-da-recognition/README.md

 - opencv-python
 - skimage (skimage.filters for performing Sauvola thresholding)
 - docx
-- docx2pdf (only for Windows)
+- docx2pdf
 - pdf2image
 - shutil

+The program is runnable in OS Linux as well.

 ## Scripts

 ### Fundamental scripts and files
-- main.py
+- DocumentWriter.py
-- SimpleDactsSegmenter
+- SimpleDactsSegmenter.py
--
+- ImageDataAugmentor.py

 Some scripts may produce auxiliary and temporary files such as visualization images etc.